scott-griffiths/bitstring/doc/bitstring_classes.rst

         For information on the format string see the entry for the :meth:`Bits.read` method.

-    .. method:: peeklist(*format)
+    .. method:: peeklist(*format, **kwargs)

         Reads from current bit position :attr:`pos` in the bitstring according to the *format* string(s) and returns a list of results.

+        A dictionary or keyword arguments can also be provided.
+These will replace length identifiers in the format string.
 The position is not advanced to after the read items.

         See the entries for :meth:`Bits.read` and :meth:`Bits.readlist` for more information.